ietf-teep/architecture/draft-ietf-teep-architecture.md

 the TAs in the TEE.
 In addition to the Untrusted Application and TA, the TA and/or TEE may require some additional data to personalize the TA to the service provider or the device or a user.
-This personalization data is dependent on the TEE, the TA and the SP; an example of personalization data might be username and password of an account with the SP, or a secret symmetric key used by the TA to communicate with the SP.
+This personalization data is dependent on the TEE, the TA and the SP; an example of personalization data might be a secret symmetric key used by the TA to communicate with the SP.
 The personalization data must be encrypted to preserve the confidentiality of potentially sensitive data contained within it.
 Other than this requirement to support confidentiality, TEEP place no limitations or requirements on the personalization data.